SaudAlkahtani/CatalogApp/README.md

     - The id of the user.
     - The email of the user.
     - The full name of the user.
-    - The photo of the user
+    - The photo of the user.

 ## Steps you need to run this code:
  - Install the required software:
    - a.Vagrant: https://www.vagrantup.com/downloads.html